2023–24 Call for IPEDS Educators has Closed

-All IPEDS Educators will have the opportunity to attend a face-to-face workshop.
+All IPEDS Educators will have the opportunity to attend an in-person or virtual workshop.
 Serving as an Assistant Instructor includes helping with on-site logistics (for example, signing in participants), helping Lead Instructors assist participants during hands-on exercises, and may include presenting a small section of the workshop.

-Experienced IPEDS Educators with strong presentation skills and a broad IPEDS knowledge base may be selected to be Lead Instructors for face-to-face national workshops.
+Experienced IPEDS Educators with strong presentation skills and a broad IPEDS knowledge base may be selected to be Lead Instructors for in-person or virtual national workshops.
 Two Lead Instructors are assigned to each full-day workshop, with each having

 responsibilityto present half of the day and to assist the other Lead Instructor for the other half of the day.
 Lead Instructors are selected for each workshop based on their familiarity with the group receiving the training and the topic of the workshop.

 Experienced IPEDS Educators or those with particular expertise may be asked to serve as Curriculum Designers for